Position/Program InformationDEPARTMENT OF HEALTH SERVICES

 This examination will remain open until the needs of the service are met.
 Application filing may be suspended at any time without advance notice.

-NOTE: If you are unable to attach required documents, you must fax them to 323-869-0942 or email the documents to the exam analyst at time of filing or within 15 calendar days of filing online .
+If you are unable to attach the required documents, you must e-mail the documents to the exam analyst at Gacaudillo1@dhs.lacounty.gov within fifteen (15) calendar days of filing online or your application will be rejected.
 Please include the exam number and the exam title.
+SOCIAL SECURITY NUMBER: